Barbara Mandrell & the Mandrell Sisters

-Barbara Mandrell & the Mandrell Sisters was an American variety show starring American country artist Barbara Mandrell, along with her sisters Irlene Mandrell and Louise Mandrell.
+Barbara Mandrell & the Mandrell Sisters is an American variety show starring American country artist Barbara Mandrell, along with her sisters Irlene Mandrell and Louise Mandrell.
 The show ran for two seasons on the NBC network between November 1980 and June 1982.
 The program mixed both music and comedy sketches.
 The siblings often engaged in sketches involving their family relationship.
 The music of the show featured the sisters singing and playing a variety of musical instruments.
 Guest performers were also a part of every show.
-The show ended its run after Mandrell decided to step away due to the constant workload.
+The show ended its run after Barbara Mandrell decided to step away due to the constant workload.

 Background

 Barbara Mandrell was considered by writers to be one of country music's most successful music artists during the late 1970s and early 1980s.
-She had a series of number one and top ten country singles, many of which crossed over onto the pop charts.
+She had a series of number one and top ten country singles, a handful of which crossed over to the pop charts.
 During this period, Mandrell also became known for her high production concert shows that often included costume changes and choreography.
 Her performance style attracted the attention of NBC producer Marty Krofft, who offered Mandrell her own television show.
 She originally turned down his offer.
 "My father was in agreement with me, I would never do a network television show.
 We thought that was sudden death to a recording artist," she later told The Tennessean.
 However, she ultimately accepted the role after multiple offers.